infinum/ios-prince-of-versions/PoV 4.0 Migartion Guide.md

 * **Multiple configurations:**

   * It is possible to define multiple configuration for the same platform
-  * Appropriate configuration will be chosen based on the requirements
+  * Appropriate configuration will be chosen based on the requirements if they are defined in JSON

 * **Defining requirements:**

-  * Requirements are necessary conditions for a configuration to be chosen
+  * Requirements are necessary conditions that have to be met for a configuration to be chosen
   * User can decide whatever requirement they think it's necessary
   * `addRequirement` method used to provide requirement check closure
   * `required_os_version` built-in support for checking if required OS version requirement is met as long it is defined in JSON